maintenance

 What’s the difference between cleaning and descaling?

 Cleaning removes coffee oils from the group head using tablets.
-Descaling removes mineral deposits from the boiler using acidic solutions.
-You need both, but on different schedules.
+Descaling removes mineral deposits from the boiler using acid-based solutions.
+Different targets, different chemicals, both necessary.

 Is this safe for all Breville models?

-Yes, all Barista series machines use the same process with slight button variations.
+Yes—all Barista series machines use basically the same process with slightly different button combos.
 Oracle models have an on-screen menu.
-Always check your specific manual for exact instructions.
+Check your manual for exact instructions on your specific model.

 What if the cycle gets interrupted?

-Restart from Step 1.
-Don’t try to continue mid-cycle, as this may leave residue in the system.
-A fresh start ensures complete cleaning.
+Start over from the beginning.
+Don’t try to pick up mid-cycle—you’ll leave residue in the system.
+Fresh start ensures complete cleaning.

 Key Takeaways

-• Daily quick cleans prevent 90% of issues; weekly backflush handles the rest
+• Daily quick cleans prevent 90% of buildup; weekly backflush handles the rest

 • Always use rubber disc + tablet in the 1-cup basket

-• Don’t skip rinse cycles—run at least 2-3 after the cleaning cycle
+• Don’t skip rinse cycles—run at least 2-3 after cleaning

-• Verify with a test brew to ensure no chemical taste
+• Pull a test shot to verify no chemical taste lingers

 • Cleaning removes oils; descaling removes scale—you need both

-• Keep spare tablets on hand so you never skip a scheduled clean
+• Keep spare tablets around so you never skip a scheduled clean

 Related Guides: